 Ok this has grown over time, so if you’re just starting out, don’t be super stressed out about this list.
 It is essential for you to have a lens that will work for amazing portraits, moments throughout the day, and a lens that allows you to see closer up during the ceremony – so prioritize those.
 Some people prefer a zoom lens like a 24-70mm f/2.8 which gives you versatility throughout the day without switching lenses.
 We actually prefer prime lenses for their amazing aperture and sharpness.
 This is what we use:

-- 35mm f/1.4 for large group shots portraits, wide angles, and candids (lives on Chelsea’s right-hand camera).
+- 35mm f/1.4 for large group portraits, wide angles, and candids in tight spots (lives on Chelsea’s left-hand camera).

-- 50mm f/1.4 for traditional portraits and candids ((lives on Jack’s right-hand camera).
+- 50mm f/1.2 for traditional portraits and candids where we need a bit of a wider lens but not the 35mm (lives on Jack’s right-hand camera).

 - 90mm f/2.8 macro for detail shots.